Adaptive vs. Static Robot-to-Human Handover: A Study on Orientation and Approach Direction: Results and Discussion

 \subsection{Ethical Acceptability Scale}

-The responses of the participants to the Ethical Acceptability Scale were analyzed using a Wilcoxon signed-rank test of one-sample to assess whether the median differed significantly from the neutral value of 3.
+Participants' responses to the Ethical Acceptability Scale were evaluated using one-sample Wilcoxon signed-rank tests against the neutral midpoint of 3.
 The results are summarized in Table \ref{tab:ethical_acceptability}, which reports the test statistic ($V$) and the corresponding $p$-value for each statement.
-The level of significance was set at $p = .05$.
-Most items showed statistically significant positive deviations from the test value ($p < .01$), suggesting that participants generally rated these robotic applications as ethically acceptable above the midpoint.
-One item regarding environmental data extraction by means of AI models was marginally significant ($p = .05$), while two items (influence on human pace and delegation of physical safety) were not statistically significant ($p = .33$ and $p = .26$), indicating no clear evidence that their median ratings differed from the neutral point.
-Overall, this ensured a highly favorable \textit{a priori} disposition toward the system.
+Because nine separate tests were performed, a Bonferroni correction was applied to control the family-wise error rate.
+The significance threshold was therefore adjusted from $\alpha = .05$ to $\alpha = .006 (.05/9)$.
+Most items showed statistically significant positive deviations from the test value ($p < .006$ after Bonferroni correction), suggesting that participants generally rated these robotic applications as ethically acceptable above the midpoint.
+Significant effects were observed for the use of cobots in industrial and domestic object handovers, the partial replacement of human workers in logistics or assembly tasks, the reduction of reliance on human caregivers, the use of human-like robot movements to foster trust, and the adoption of more friendly or natural robot appearances.
+In contrast, the scores did not differ significantly from the neutral value for items involving AI-driven environmental data extraction ($p = .047$), robot-imposed pacing constraints ($p = .334$) and the delegation of physical safety to the hardware ($p = .262$).
+Overall, the results suggest that participants held a generally favorable attitude toward robotic handover applications, while expressing concerns regarding data extraction, safety delegation, and potential constraints imposed by robotic timing.